 Tariq took out a large piece of fish with plenty of sauce and put it in a small saute pan on top of the flame grill.
 That was a much better choice than cooking it on the flat top grill.

-After he flipped the fillet over and it finished cooking, the fish was put over rice and a small salad was on the side.
+After he flipped the fillet over and it finished cooking, the Sauteed Fish was put over rice and a small salad was on the side.
 Tariq also put grilled onions and a couple of pieces of his chicken in the container for me to taste.
 This was before I even introduced myself as being from New York Street Food.

 From what everyone says, if you show some interest in Tariq’s food, or ask to taste something, he will oblige with a smile.
 Almost everyone who commented on the original post talked about how friendly Tariq was, and how much pride he had in his cooking.